 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Juventus Fc's score of 8 is lower than 76% of the industry.
+Juventus Fc's score of 28 is higher than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Juventus FC reported total carbon emissions of approximately 6,808,620 kg CO2e, comprising 1,048,840 kg CO2e from Scope 1 and about 5,790,790 kg CO2e from Scope 2 emissions.
-This marked a significant reduction from 2021, where total emissions were around 7,845,790 kg CO2e, and from 2020, which saw emissions of about 9,005,960 kg CO2e.
-The club's Scope 1 emissions primarily stem from mobile combustion, accounting for approximately 475,440 kg CO2e in each of the last three years.
-Scope 2 emissions, which include purchased heat and cooling, have also seen a downward trend, with 2022's figures reflecting a decrease in both purchased heat and cooling compared to previous years.
+In 2022, Juventus FC reported total carbon emissions of approximately 6,808,620 kg CO2e, comprising 1,048,840 kg CO2e from Scope 1 and 5,759,790 kg CO2e from Scope 2 emissions.
+This marked a significant reduction from 2021, where emissions totalled about 7,845,790 kg CO2e, and from 2020, which saw emissions of approximately 9,005,960 kg CO2e.
+The club's Scope 1 emissions primarily stem from mobile combustion, while Scope 2 emissions are largely attributed to purchased heat and cooling.
 Despite these reductions, Juventus FC has not publicly committed to specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-The club's ongoing efforts to manage and reduce its carbon footprint remain crucial as it navigates the challenges of climate change within the sports industry.
+Overall, Juventus FC's ongoing efforts to monitor and reduce its carbon footprint reflect a growing awareness of climate impact within the sports industry, although further commitments and targets would enhance their sustainability profile.

 Access structured emissions data, company-specific emission factors, and source documents